MicrosoftDocs/dataexplorer-docs/data-explorer/using-diagnostic-logs.md

 ### [Tables](#tab/tables)

 * **TableUsageStatistics**: These logs have detailed information about the tables whose extents were scanned during query execution.
+Note that this log does not record statistics for queries that are part of commands, such as the set-or-append command

     > [!NOTE]
     > The `TableUsageStatistics` log data doesn't contain the command or query text.